 “He told you to leave, and you should.”

 All three of them turned to see an average sized man in his late thirties sitting leisurely in the booth across from them.
 He wore a sharp, tailored suit and had an olive complexion.
-His bright blue eyes were striking, and they were staring coldly at the pair from beneath straight black hair while maintaining an air of calm bordering on boredom.
+His bright emerald eyes were striking, and they were staring coldly at the pair from beneath straight black hair while maintaining an air of calm bordering on boredom.

-The peculiar man gave a dry chuckle as he stood slowly, straitening his tie and jacket before facing the two college guys with an amused expression.
+The peculiar man gave a dry chuckle as he stood slowly, straitening his tie and jacket before facing the two guys with an amused expression.

 Great, just what this day needed, a nutter mixed in.
 At least he was deflecting some of the vitriol.